-H.R.
-6 (Division G, §70001-§70009) and S. 14 (§631-§639)) have identical provisions for energy efficiency in public housing.
+The House version (Division G, §70001-§70009) and Senate version (§931-§940)) have identical provisions for energy efficiency in public housing, except that the Senate version adds a provision for a capital fund (§937).
 They also have nearly identical provisions that authorize funding for energy assistance (e.g., Low-Income Home Energy Assistance Program, LIHEAP) and grant programs (e.g., DOE Weatherization Program).